 If you've heard of 'support engineering' and wondered, 'supporting what, exactly?' then here's your answer.
 In this article, we'll define a support engineer's job, clarifying duties and responsibilities, work environment, and salary statistics.
-Schools offering Computer Engineering degrees can also be found in these popular choices.

 Support engineers design computer systems that can be easily maintained and repaired.
 Additionally, support engineers provide ongoing assistance in keeping computer systems working and their users happy.
 Any large computer system, such as those found in businesses, government offices and universities, requires the services of a support engineer.